From Online Dictionary of Crystallography

 for a screw axis qp.

 The reflections of odd order for a glide plane and of order different from (q/p)n for a screw axis are then absent.
-One speaks of extinctions or systematic absences related to the presence of glide or screw components.
+One speaks of systematic absences related to the presence of glide or screw components.

 As an example, Figure 2 shows the case of a 21 screw axis: the reflecting planes are the blue planes and the green planes deduced from the latter by the action of the screw axis.
-Reflections of odd order will be sytematically absent.
+Reflections of odd order will be systematically absent.